spwhitton/consfigurator/doc/ideas.rst

   temporary name so that rsync can do an incremental update, and then rename the file to the new version.

+- It would sometimes be useful to have the SSH connection pass ``-oHostName=<known IP address>`` when ``NETWORK:IPV4`` and/or ``NETWORK:IPV6`` have been specified for the host, so that DNS propagation is less likely to get in the way of configuring the host.
+Some hosts' SSH daemons might only be accessible over VPNs and the like, however, so it will need to be easy to override this.

 Data sources
 ------------